gruntwork-io/boilerplate/README.md

 - `outputFolder`: Set to the value of the output folder where the templates are rendered.
 This is the same as what the `outputFolder` boilerplate helper function returns.

+While the `jsonnet` template engine does not support the boilerplate helper functions, it does have access to the [Jsonnet standard library](https://jsonnet.org/ref/stdlib.html).
+You can also import any `libsonnet` library in your jsonnet template, including those installed with [jsonnet-bundlery](https://github.com/jsonnet-bundler/jsonnet-bundler).

 Note that to ensure you can have editor assistance while modifying jsonnet files, the jsonnet template engine in boilerplate will strip the extension suffix `.jsonnet` from the output file path.
 E.g., if your template folder
 contained: